nix-community/NixNG/README.md

 ### Testing out
 We've built up several functional containers, which showcase the syntax and functional of NixNG.
 The sources are locacted in `/examples/`.
-Currently you can either build the top-level derivation which you theoretically could activate (don't do it it will break) with `nix build .#<systemName>.config.system.build.top-level`, and also a OCI image which you can load into Docker, etc with `nix build .#<systemName>.config.system.build.ociImage.build`.
-You can also stream the image without saving it into the Nix store with `nix build .#<systemName>.config.system.build.ociImage.stream && ./result | docker load`
+Currently you can either build the top-level derivation which you theoretically could activate (don't do it it will break) with:

+`nix build .#<systemName>.config.system.build.top-level`

+And also a OCI image which you can load into Docker, etc, with:

+`nix build .#<systemName>.config.system.build.ociImage.build`

+You can also stream the image without saving it into the Nix store with:

+`nix build .#<systemName>.config.system.build.ociImage.stream && ./result | docker load`.

 ## Contributing
 Look at the code, make changes, open a PR.
 There are no style guidelines as of now, but try to write readable and well